fbielejec/fbielejec.github.io/_posts/2020-02-06-clojurescript-serverless-graphql.md

 # <a name="deploying"/> Deploying application

-Let's see how we can actually deploy the application to the AWS cloud.
+Let's see how we can actually deploy this application to the AWS cloud.
-You should start by naviagting to the AWS [IAM console](https://console.aws.amazon.com/iam/home?region=us-east-2) and creating a user account.
+You should start by naviagting to the AWS [IAM console](https://console.aws.amazon.com/iam/home?region=us-east-2) and creating a separate user account.
-Make sure it has `AdministratorAccess` permission, either attached directly or using a group and generate an access key for that account form the Security Credentials tab.
+Make sure it has `AdministratorAccess` permission, either attached directly or by using a group.
+For programmatic access generate an access key for that account from the Security Credentials tab.

 ![_config.yml]({{ site.baseurl }}/images/2020-02-06-clojurescript-serverless-graphql/2020-02-06-1581011735.jpg)

 For security reasons you can also disable the AWS console access for this account.
-Don't forget to copy the acces key id and secret, you will need them later.
+Don't forget to copy the acces key id and secret, you will need them later!

-You can now configure serverless with the AWS credentials you just created:
+You can now configure serverless with the AWS credentials  that you just created:

 ```bash
 serverless config credentials --provider aws --key <AWS_ACCESS_KEY_ID> --secret <AWS_SECRET_ACCESS_KEY>